tylerneylon/math/thought1/thought1.md

 already have a model for how the world works without need for an explicit concept of truth.

-I'll give another example to illustrate the concept of a *useful fiction*.
+Next I'll introduce the idea of a *useful fiction* with an example.
 Consider the center of gravity of an object.
 It is not a part of reality --- nor do we even pretend it's a physical object.
 At the same time, it's useful to think in terms of a center of gravity in order to model how